 Option 1: Get more recommendations

-To start with your business will need at least 1 recommendation in order for it to be visible to others.
-Thankfully when you set up your business profile, Nextdoor makes it easy by providing you with a custom link that you can share with your customers and try to gain that one review you need.
+First, your business will need at least 1 recommendation to be visible to others.
+Thankfully, when you set up your business profile, Nextdoor makes it easy by providing you with a custom link to share with your customers and try to gain that one review you need.

 But it shouldn’t stop there.
 While Nextdoor is another social platform we need to be on, it’s also one of the fastest-growing.